sashaco/conditional-profile/README.md

 3. Buid for the first time: `npm run build`
 4. Start updating the `render` function inside the `index.js` file, that is the only file you have to update.

-Note: every time you update any file you will have to build again in order to update the bundle.
+Note: every time you update any file you will have to build again in order to update the bundle.# conditional-profile